zschzen/zschzen.github.io/pages/projects/index.md

 ---

 > [!IMPORTANT]
-> This site is under active development.
-For details on my projects, please see my [LinkedIn Projects](https://www.linkedin.com/in/leandroperes/details/projects/).
+> This portfolio is under active development.
+For details on my projects, please see my [LinkedIn](https://www.linkedin.com/in/leandroperes).